 5. Reinforce the value proposition

 Hearing the value proposition over and over helps your hiring teams internalize the benefits of their new software.
 It may take time, but you’ll get there if the platform is a good one.

 If your recruiters don’t meet with hiring managers to discuss every role before writing a job post, they should.
 These meetings help establish what has changed about each role and what the hiring manager really needs.
 It also prevents hiring managers from simply copying and pasting old jobs again and again.

 These meetings are an opportunity to reinforce the value proposition as well.
 With Datapeople, recruiters can convey the best practices they learn from the platform.
 And they can feel confident because their suggestions are based on data from real candidate behavior, not just instinct or anecdotal evidence.
-In fact, they already know the changes will yield better results in the form of larger, more qualified candidate pools.
+In fact, they already know the changes will yield better results and help them avoid small candidate pools.

 Change management isn’t easy, and the shorter and easier you can make a transition, the better.
 So explain the why behind a platform, identify internal champions, tackle workflow changes yourself, track usage and set goals, and reinforce the value proposition as much as possible.